Which level of training do you need?

 No preparation or reading is required and there is no assessment.

-These are always held in Normanton, West Yorkshire, near junction 31 of the M62, no matter where you intend to undertake our longer courses.
+These are usually held in Normanton, West Yorkshire, near junction 31 of the M62, no matter where you intend to undertake our longer courses.
+At the moment, because of COVID restrictions, they are being held online via Zoom.

 Suitable for - anyone seriously considering hypnotherapy training but not yet quite sure it's right for them, or anyone who wants to meet out tutor and ask lots of questions - see the details here